carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 And that's it!
 Go ahead and access your application on http://localhost:8081/.
 It's simple and nothing cloak and dagger about it!

 #### Clean up
-Delete the boutique app locally, using dagger:
+Delete the boutique app locally, using Dagger:
 ```
 $ dagger do test deploy
 ```